Kodak nears bankruptcy end with 2-for-1 UK pension deal

 Kodak said it will present a plan on Tuesday for its post-bankruptcy business that will focus on commercial imaging, which includes its graphic communication, film and specialty chemical products.
 The plan will also outline how much creditors can expect to be repaid.

+The settlement assures Kodak's continued operations outside the United States, Chief Executive Antonio Perez said in a statement.

-The sale agreement announced Monday assures that the businesses being sold will continue to fund pension benefits for British retirees.
-The pension trustee indicated in a statement it intends to own the businesses for an extended period.
+The deal also assures the businesses will continue to fund pension benefits for British retirees and the pension trustee indicated in a statement it intends to own the businesses for an extended period.

 "Though it is an unusual transaction, for the pension fund, it makes sense because the number of pensioners is dwindling and they still have found a business to invest in," said Conboy.

 Kodak launched its first camera in 1888, and grew to dominate the market for photographic film.
-Although Kodak invented the digital camera, it put the project on the back burner and spent years watching rivals stake claim to the market while roll-up film sales plummeted.
+But when digital cameras became more affordable, film sales plummeted.
 The company filed for bankruptcy protection last year.

-The company's pink sheet shares rose 25 percent on Monday to 37.9 cents.
-The company has said it does not expect shareholders to receive anything in the bankruptcy.
-Most companies that file for Chapter 11 bankruptcy end up cancelling their stock.

 Its bankruptcy case is in Re: Eastman Kodak Co. et al, U.S. Bankruptcy Court, Southern District of New York, No. 12-10202.